jeromeetienne/webaudiox/README.md

 var analyser2canvas	= new WebAudiox.Analyser2Canvas(analyser, canvas);
 ```

-Then every time you want to draw on the canvas do
+Then every time you want to draw on the canvas, just do

 ```
 analyser2canvas.update()